HOA Election by Acclamation Timeline

 Response to Nominations

 Within 7 business days of receiving a nomination, acknowledge in writing or electronically to the nominee indicating (i) the nominee is a qualified candidate for the board of directors or (ii) the nominee is not a qualified candidate for the board of directors, the basis for the disqualification, and a copy of the association's IDR policy by which the nominee may appeal the disqualification.
 (Civ.
-Code § 5103(c).)
-We recommend giving the person a deadline of 10 days to participate in IDR.
+Code § 5103(c)) We recommend setting a 10-day deadline for the person to participate in IDR.

 Send a Reminder Notice